btc-keygen

 generate() Result<PrivateKey, Error>

-encode_wif(&key) &PrivateKey String — starts with K or L
+encode_wif(&key) &PrivateKey String starts with K/L

-derive_pubkey(&key) &PrivateKey [u8; 33] — compressed public key
+derive_pubkey(&key) &PrivateKey [u8; 33] compressed pubkey

-derive_address(&pubkey) &[u8; 33] String — Bech32 address (bc1q...)
+derive_address(&pubkey) &[u8; 33] String Bech32 (bc1q…)

 Example